whyjustin/magic-mirror-voice/README.md

 ## Installation Notes

-Electron is not always using the save version of node as installed on your device. npm install will compile native modules to the global version of node which may cause issues when running in electron.
+Electron is not always using the same version of node as installed on your device. npm install will compile native modules to the global version of node which may cause issues when running in electron.
 If you are using the electron version (this is the default) of Magic Mirror, this will cause issues.